Anwarvic/anwarvic.github.io/my_collections/_speech-recognition/ContextNet.md

 </div>

 > **Note:**\
-α is a hyper-parameter that controls the scaling of our model.
+$\alpha$ is a hyper-parameter that controls the scaling of our model.
-Increasing α when α \> 1 increases the number of channels of the convolutions, giving the model more representation power with a larger model size.
+Increasing $\alpha > 1$ increases the number of channels of the convolutions, giving the model more representation power with a larger model size.